BRCAChallenge/brca-exchange/deployment/README.md

 on the azure hosts.
 The ssh key can be managed in the CCI account settings.

 You may log in to circle-ci with your github credentials.

+# Community Data

+##### WARNING: This will delete and replace any relevant data in the beta database and `/var/www/backend/beta/django/uploads/` with data from production.
+Affected tables include all `auth` prefixed tables, all `users` prefixed tables, `django_admin_log`, and `django_content_type`.

+To copy community data from the production server and database to beta, run `sh deployment/copy-community-data.sh`.